EntityGraphQL/EntityGraphQL/README.md

 # Mutations
 Mutations allow you to make changes to data while selecting some data to return from the result.
 See the [GraphQL documentation](https://graphql.org/learn/queries/#mutations) for more information on the syntax.

-The main concept behind this is you create a class (or many) to encapsulate all your mutations.
+In EntityGraphQL you create a class (or many) to encapsulate all your mutations.
 This lets you break them up into multiple classes by functionality or just entity type.

 Although you can just return an object and the GraphQL query will be executed against that object.
 The suggested way is to return an `Expression`.
 This lets you access deep levels of the object model that may not be loaded in memory in the case you are using an ORM.